-Don’t just exercise, do it outside
+Don’t just exercise, exercise outside

 As Hippocrates, the Ancient Greek founder of medicine, said: